HashCodespace/Volunteerinsrilanka-org/src/_post/blog/best-volunteering-projects-in-sri-lanka-for-marine-biologists.md

 If you’re ready to dive into a rewarding and impactful marine conservation experience, Sri Lanka is the place to be.
-At [Volunteer in Sri Lanka](https://volunteerinsrilanka.org/about-us/), we offer everything you need for an unforgettable experience, including comfortable accommodation in a single ensuite room with air conditioning at Rumassala, meals (breakfast and dinner), and expert guidance.
+At [Volunteer in Sri Lanka](https://volunteerinsrilanka.org/about-us/), We offer everything you need for an unforgettable experience, including comfortable accommodation in a single ensuite room with air conditioning at Rumassala, meals (breakfast and dinner), and expert guidance.
 All this is for just USD 180 per week.

 Take the plunge and make a difference while experiencing the natural beauty of Sri Lanka.
-[Book your volunteer project](https://volunteerinsrilanka.org/volunteer-programs/) today and help protect the island’s incredible marine life for generations to come.
+[Book your volunteer project](https://volunteerinsrilanka.org/volunteer-programs/) Today and help protect the island’s incredible marine life for generations to come.